-Providing user-led innovation and design leadership for more than two decades at some of the world's most creative companies.
+Providing user-led innovation and strategic design leadership for more than two decades at some of the world's most creative companies.

 8